-We are all aware how important it is to get enough fresh fruit and vegetables in our diet, yet most of us fail to accomplish that.
-Plus, the old “5 servings a day” recommendation, recently turned into “7 servings a day”.
+We are all aware of the importance of getting enough fresh fruit and vegetables in our diet, yet most of us fail to accomplish that.
+Plus, the old “5 servings a day” recommendation recently turned into “7 servings a day”.
 But how much is enough?

-A study, published in the Journal of Epidemiology & Community Health measured the health benefits derived from eating different amounts of fruits and veggies every day.
-It seems that even eating a little fresh produce daily is a lot better than eating none at all, but the benefits dramatically increase with the quantity.
+A study, published in the Journal of Epidemiology & Community Health measured the health benefits of eating different amounts of fruits and veggies daily.
+Even eating a little fresh produce daily is much better than eating none, but the benefits dramatically increase with the quantity.

-According to the research, people who ate 1-3 servings of fruits and vegetables a day had 14% lower risk of dying (from any cause), the ones who ate 3-5 servings daily had 29% lower risk and eating 5-7 servings a day was associated to 36% lower risk.
+According to the research, people who ate 1-3 servings of fruits and vegetables a day had a 14% lower risk of dying (from any cause), the ones who consumed 3-5 servings daily had a 29% lower risk and eating 5-7 servings a day was associated to 36% lower risk.

-Taking into account this new evidence on the benefits of eating fruits and vegetables it’s pretty obvious most of us are not getting enough of them.
-However, the “7 servings a day” is a bit vague, considering a 130 pounds 20-year old woman can’t have the same nutritional needs with a 200 pounds 60-year old man (just one example out of an endless list of possibilities).
+Considering this new evidence on the benefits of eating fruits and vegetables, it’s obvious that most of us are not getting enough of them.
+However, the “7 servings a day” is vague, considering a 130-pound 20-year-old woman can’t have the same nutritional needs as a 200-pound 60-year-old man (just one example out of an endless list of possibilities).

-For this reason the USDA is providing us with the necessary information on vegetable and fruit serving sizes as well as the daily number of servings required based on age and gender.
+For this reason, the USDA provides us with the necessary information on vegetable and fruit serving sizes and the daily number of servings required based on age and gender.

 How much is one serving of fruits or vegetables?